artisanalcode/dateSort/README.md

-datesort
+dateSort
 ========

 Date sorter for DataTables.
-Responds to a very specific date format requirement.
+Responds to a very specific date format requirement (client work), however it is simple to modify.